 3_03 Change in odor, taste, or color of your water

-Now I’d like to ask you a question about the water that {you use/your child uses} for swimming.
+Now I’d like to ask you a question about the water that {you enter/your child enters} to swim, wade, or just relax in.
+This includes water in places such as an ocean, lake, hot tub/spa, pool, waterpark, water playground, or spray park, but not in a bathtub or shower.

-In the past 30 days, did {you/your child} swim in, wade in, or enter any recreational water such as ocean, lake, spa, or pool?
+In the past 30 days, since [insert date], did {you/your child} enter any water to swim, wade, or relax in, such as an ocean, lake, hot tub/spa, pool, waterpark, water playground, or spray park?

 Yes